|

 Fitter with Gotu Kola

-The researchers also got the subjects to squeeze a spring, but the supplementation had no effect on the strength in the participants' hands.
+The researchers also got the subjects to squeeze a hand gripper, but supplementation had no effect on the strength in the participants' hands.

 Source: